propellerhat/bs101/README.md

  * `man readelf`
  * [Linkers and Loaders](https://www.iecc.com/linker/).

-### C Variables, Data, and Arrays

-Unlike most modern programming languages, C has a very limited set of atomic variable types.

- * Integers.
-These come in many sizes and can be signed or unsigned.
-The default size of an integer when declared using `int` varies from system to system.
-For our environment, they happen to be 4 bytes.
- * Floating point variables. `floats` and `double` precision floats.
- * Pointers.
-These are memory addresses.
-Their size depends on the platform.
-For 32bit platforms they are 4 bytes.
- * Characters.
-You can think of these as unsigned 8 bit integers.
-On some platforms, one is defined in terms of the other.

 ### Byte Sex

 There are two common ways that multi-byte integers and pointers are stored in memory in modern computing platforms.
 One way stores the least-significant byte at the lower memory address.
 This method is called little-endian.
 Some thought it would be logical to store integers in this way since the lowest address contains the least significant byte.
 However, that is not how most humans read information.